-At this time the UL Lafayette Speech, Language and Hearing Center is conducting services through both face to face interactions and HIPAA-compliant telepractice platforms.
-We offer assessments and treatment of a wide range of communication services for all ages including, but not limited to:
+The UL Lafayette Speech, Language, and Hearing Center offers assessments and treatment of a wide range of communication services for all ages including, but not limited to:

 - Articulation / Speech / Accent Modification